TurboCoder13/py-lintro/docs/README.md

-# Lintro Documentation
+# Lintro Documentation Hub

 Welcome to the Lintro documentation!
-This guide will help you navigate all available resources for using, configuring, and contributing to Lintro.
+This hub provides comprehensive guides for using, configuring, and contributing to Lintro.

+> **Quick Start**: If you're new to Lintro, start with the [main README](../README.md) for installation and basic usage, then return here for detailed guides.

 ## 📚 Documentation Structure